 Chocolate Walnut Pastries

 I have a house full of chocolate spread, now how wonderful is that?
-Luckily, I have lots of ideas on how to use it.
+Luckily, I have lots of ideas on how to use it, including baking a batch of chocolate walnut pastries.
 It’s been more years than I care to count since I last had chocolate spread, so how come I have a house full of it now?

-Atkins and Potts have recently redesigned their packaging and introduced some new products to their range, so sent me some to try.
+Atkins and Potts have recently redesigned their packaging and introduced some new products to their range, so they sent me some to try.
 I shall be doing a full review and giveaway in due course, but these chocolate walnut pastries using the luxury milk chocolate spread are a start.
 I wasn’t really sure what to call these little delights.
 Are they tarts?
 Are they mini pies?
 Are they biscuits?
 Not being at all sure, I’ve opted for pastries.
+What would you call them?

 This is how I made them: